mmikowski/mmikowski.github.io/_posts/2016-02-10-why-jquery.md

 Recently the JavaScript community appears to have striated into three distinct groups:

-1. **The vanilla JS gang** believes all JS code should use only native constructs. jQuery is avoided because this group thinks it is too slow.
+1. **The Vanilla JS gang** believes all JS code should use only native constructs. jQuery is avoided because this group thinks it is too slow.
    This group tends to attract experienced developers.
 2. **The library liberation front** believe much of their utility code should come from popular, well-tested libraries.
-However, if a library providing doesn't the required capability exist, a member of **the front** will collaborate with an existing library team to add it, or publish a new library on `npm`.
-A member of **the front** will sometimes avoid library calls and write a faster custom solution as needed.
+However, if a desired capability isn't available from existing libraries, a member of **the front** will often *collaborate* with an existing library team to add it.
+More radical members of **the front** have been known to publish entire libraries themselves.
+Members of **the front** will sometimes avoid library calls and write a faster custom solution as needed.
    This group tends to attract experience developers and, especially since jQuery's arrival, a fair number of neophytes.
 3. **The framework country club** believe JS or GUI development is too scary to approach unarmed.
-Navite JS takes a back-seat to an ["it's-our-way-or-the-highway" domain specific language ](2016_2016-01-30-no-framework).
+Native JS takes a back-seat to an ["it's-our-way-or-the-highway" domain specific language ](2016_2016-01-30-no-framework) which guides the developer into what the framework creator thinks is best practice.
+  One only has to consider the Closure framework to see how far off the mark the framework creator can get.
 This group tends to attract less-experienced developers and lots of neophytes.

-I'm in group 2 - the Library User.
+I'm a card-carrying member of **The library liberation front**.
 Let me explain why.

 I have have had the pleasure of writing multiple commercial code bases both with and without jQuery and can give you the inside scoop.
 The first Vanilla